Need Help Choosing the Right HDTV Antenna

-One of the most common questions that we get at Antennas Direct is "What is the best HDTV antenna for my location?"
+One of the most common questions we receive at Antennas Direct is "What is the right HDTV antenna for my location?"

-While the above listed antennas will work very well is most locations, we do offer several other antennas to meet your needs.
-We have analyzed the largest metropolitan areas in the U.S. and provided a summary of which Terrestrial Digital antennas work best in which cities.
+While our ClearStream™ and Bowtie antennas work very well is most locations, we also offer other antennas to meet your needs.
+We have analyzed the largest metropolitan areas in the U.S. and provided a summary of which antennas work best in which cities.

 View Antenna Recommendations for Major Metro Areas for a list of locations and their stations.
 If you do not live in a major U.S. city, this page will walk you through the process of identifying the type of antenna that will perform the best.